SimVascular/svFSIplus/README.md

 Fortran dynamic arrays have been reproduced using custom [Vector](#array_vector_class), [Array](array_vector_class) and [Array3](array_vector_class) C++ template classes.
 Note that these custom classes will most likey be replaced by a more sophisticated matrix package such as `Eigen`.

 Fortran dynamic arrays are declared using the `ALLOCATABLE` attribute.
-For example the `REAL, ALLOCATABLE :: A(:,:)` declares the two dimentional array of type `REAL named  `A`.
+For example the `REAL, ALLOCATABLE :: A(:,:)` statement declares the two dimentional array of type `REAL` named  `A`.
 The Fortran `ALLOCATE A(3,10)` statement then dynamically creates storage for `A` as a 3x10 array.
 The `DEALLOCATE A` statement is used to return the memory used by `A`.
 Allocatable arrays are automatically deallocated when going out of scope.

-C++ dynamic arrays are declated using the `Array<T>` template, where T is the array data type: double or int.
+C++ dynamic arrays are declared using the `Array<T>` template, where T is the array data type: double or int.
 The two dimentional array of type double named  `A` is declared and memory allocated using `Array<double> A(3,10);`.
 Memory is released when `A` goes out of scope or using `A.clear()`.

-C++ multidimensional arrays are referenced using 0-based indedxing and are traversed in column-major order just like for Fortran.
+C++ multidimensional arrays are referenced using 0-based indexing and are traversed in column-major order like Fortran.
 Array indexes use paranthesis `A(i,j)` not brackets `A[i][j]` to access array elements.